 The following criteria is provided for health care professionals.

-Subjects must have a documented diagnosis of Multiple Myeloma and have measurable disease defined as:
+1. All subjects in RRMM cohorts must have a documented diagnosis of Multiple Myeloma and have measurable disease defined as:

 The following is a listing of trial locations that are open and accepting patients.